Monterey Pop is a 1968 film directed by D.A. Pennebaker.

 - Concert Film: One of the most famous concert films ever made.

 - Cover Version: Several of the songs performed.
 The Animals cover "Paint It Black" by The Rolling Stones, Janis Joplin sings old blues song "Ball and Chain", and Jimi Hendrix covers "Wild Thing" by The Troggs.

 - Janis Joplin, appearing with Big Brother and the Holding Company, absolutely crushes a performance of "Ball and Chain".
 Her performance in this festival turned out to be Joplin's star-making moment.
 At one point the camera cuts to Cass Elliot of The Mamas and the Papas, in the audience, staring up at Joplin in open-mouthed astonishment.

-- The film ends with a very long performance by Ravi Shankar on the sitar, one that might lead a viewer to wonder how anybody could play the sitar for that long without their fingers bleeding.
-Once he finally finishes the crowd goes bananas.
+- The film ends with a very long performance of "Dhun: Dadhra and Fast Teental"note by Ravi Shankar on the sitar, one that might lead a viewer to wonder how anybody could play the sitar that vigorously for that long without their fingers bleeding.
+This was actually the finale to their four-hour recital.
+Once they finally finish, the crowd goes bananas.

 - Everything's Better with Monkeys: One woman in the audience has a monkey sitting on her shoulders.
 The monkey has the word "LOVE" painted on its brow, because why not?